Master the WV

 - One proof of legal name change if your name has ever changed.

 - Two proofs of West Virginia residency- Lists B and C are available online at the DMV website and you must have two from list B or one from Lists B and C

-- Minor drivers must also provide either a drivers log with proof that the 50 hours driving requirement has been fulfilled with driving with a learners permit signed by a parent or guardian or proof of successful completion of an approved driver’s education course.
+- Minor drivers must also provide either a driver log with proof that the 50 hours driving requirement has been fulfilled with driving with a learner’s permit signed by a parent or guardian or proof of successful completion of an approved driver’s education course.